Volunteer Firefighter Application

-The Fort Erie Fire Department is inviting applications from persons at least 18 years old who are interested in serving the community as Volunteer Firefighters.
+The Fort Erie Fire Department is looking for persons at least 18 years old who are interested in serving the community as Volunteer Firefighters.

 Why Be a Volunteer Firefighter?

-It’s a valid question.
+It’s a good question.
 You may know someone who is in the Kinsmen, Rotary or Optimist Club.
 Some of our volunteers chose the Fire Department as a way to serve the community.
-Others enjoy the camaraderie of working – and playing – with a great group of people.
-Still others value the training that we provide.
-It’s a way to broaden their skills and improve their career opportunities.
+Others enjoy the camaraderie of working and having fun with a great group of people.
+We place a high value on the training that we provide and it’s a great way to broaden your skills and improve your career opportunities.
+All of our volunteer firefighters that successfully pass the recruit training will graduate with their NFPA 1001 Level 1 and 2 certificates.

 What are the Benefits?

 Every volunteer, spouse and dependents are provided with a nominal amount of life insurance.
 Volunteers are also insured against accident and illness resulting from firefighting.
-We also make available a counseling program to volunteers and their immediate family members.
+We also make available, a counselling program to volunteers and their immediate family members.

-Volunteers are also trained in first aid, CPR, vehicle and water rescue and hazardous materials handling.
-We’ll upgrade you drivers’ license to DZ.
-Not to mention regular, ongoing training in firefighting.
+Volunteers are also trained in emergency first aid, CPR, vehicle extrication, water rescue and hazardous materials handling.
+We will also train you to get your airbrake drivers license (Z endorsement).
+Most importantly, there will be ongoing training in all aspects of firefighting.

 How Do I Join?

 The first step to becoming a volunteer firefighter is completing an application.
 You must be at least 18 years of age to apply.
-Every year, we review the number of active firefighters in each of our six districts.
-Sometimes we need to add a few new members sometimes we don’t.
+Every year, we review the number of active firefighters in each of our six districts and hire new recruits according to that review.

-Applicants who meet the minimum qualifications are interviewed and tested.
-To be appointed as a new recruit, you must:
+Applicants who meet the minimum qualifications are interviewed by the District and Deputy District Chiefs.
+As well, there will a general knowledge test.
+To be accepted as a new recruit, you must:

 - Provide a Certificate of Medical Fitness;